kysely-org/kysely/site/docs/recipes/relations.md

 PostgreSQL has rich JSON support through its `json` and `jsonb` data types and functions. `pg`, the node PostgreSQL driver, automatically parses returned `json` and `jsonb` columns as json objects.
 With the combination of these two things, we can write some super efficient queries with nested relations.

-Let's start with the raw SQL and then see how we can write the query using Kysely in a nice type-safe way.
+Let's start with some raw SQL, and then see how we can write the query using Kysely in a nice type-safe way.

 In the following query, we fetch a list of persons and for each person, we nest the person's pets and the person's mother into the returned objects: